 - There have been reports that one of the PSA-certification labs wants to develop their own in-house proprietary PSA-API fuzzing tool.
-Ideally, we'd prefer there be an open-sourced such tool to benefit the TF.org community. - Gary Morrison (Arm Austin) has been working on such a tool, and would be delighted to get it into the open-source world: - It is still in its early stages, just one guy programming for a few months, but it's beginning to become a useful tool. - Initially for TF-M, but conceptually, just switching a single file of "boilerplate" code snippets would be all that's needed to retarget it to TF-A SPCI testing.
+Ideally, we'd prefer there be an open-sourced such tool to benefit the TF.org community. - Gary Morrison (Arm Austin) has been working on such a tool, and would be delighted to get it into the open-source world: - It is still in its early stages: so far, just one guy working on it for 3ish months total. - Not strictly TF-M-only tool: Conceptually, switching a single file of "boilerplate" code snippets would be all that's needed to retarget it to TF-A SPCI testing.